Girls on the Run

 True

 Yes!
 We are much more than a running program, and every participant can benefit from the experience of building confidence through accomplishment while participating in our rich, curriculum-based, age-appropriate, interactive lessons.
 Expect lots of games, talking, laughing and processing in addition to running at each practice.
-And know that when we say run, we mean run, walk, skip, roll or push, just as long as you are moving foward!
+And know that when we say run, we mean run, walk, skip, roll or push, just as long as you are moving forward!

 If I volunteer as a coach, could more participants join the team?